 Understanding Addison's disease begins with a quick anatomy lesson.
 Dogs have two small adrenal glands that are located near their kidneys, and these glands produce two important hormones:

 - Cortisol: a hormone that regulates the body's response to stress.

-When the adrenal glands don’t produce enough of these hormones, it’s called Addison’s disease.
+When the adrenal glands don't produce enough of these hormones, that's what causes Addison's disease in dogs.

 According to Corey Entriken, DVM, of Kansas City Veterinary Care, the most common cause of this deficiency is immune-mediated destruction of a particular part of the adrenal gland.
 In other words, the dog's immune system attacks the adrenal tissue by mistake.
 The Merck Veterinary Manual notes that other conditions can damage the adrenal glands as well and trigger the condition, including medications used to treat Cushing's disease (a condition caused by too much cortisol) and cancer in other parts of the body.